MuellerDominik/HiGANplus/README.md

-# Handwritten Text Generation using cGAN: Sub-experiment 'Arabic Handwriting Generation'
+# Handwritten Text Generation using cGAN:

+## Sub-experiment 'Arabic Handwriting Generation'

 This experiment aims to answer whether the HiGAN+ can be generalized to the Arabic language.

-## Requirements
+### Requirements

 Install the packages listed in the requirement.txt file.

-## Recreation of results
+### Recreation of results

-To run the model, first the arabic handwriting dataset AHAWP needs to be downloaded.
-In the dataset the sub-folder 'isolated_words_per_user'.
-The folder needs to be put into the sub-folder 'data' and split to 'arabic_isolated_words_per_user_train' and 'arabic_isolated_words_per_user_test'.
-In our case we use 18 users in the test set and the rest of the users in the train set.
+To begin, download the Arabic Handwriting dataset (AHAWP) and locate the sub-folder 'isolated_words_per_user'.
+Move this folder to the 'data' sub-folder and divide it into two: 'arabic_isolated_words_per_user_train' and 'arabic_isolated_words_per_user_test'.
+In this case, 18 users will be in the test set and the remaining users will be in the train set.

-Afterwards the python file named 'arabic_image_pre_processing' needs to be run.
-This file does get the labels, the writer ID, crops the image according to the original IAM datset and inverts it.
-At the end the 'arabic_hdf5_dataset_generation.py' is executed which generates the needed .hdf5 files to run the model.
+Next, run the python file 'arabic_image_pre_processing.py'.
+This file will gather the labels, writer ID, crop the image according to the IAM dataset, and invert it.
+Then, execute 'arabic_hdf5_dataset_generation.py' to generate the necessary .hdf5 files for the model.

-In order to run the code without adjusting the source code otherwise, the generated test and train sets need to be renamed to 'trnvalset_words64_OrgSz.hdf5' and 'testset_words64_OrgSz.hdf5' respectively.
+To run the code without making any adjustments, rename the generated test and train sets to 'trnvalset_words64_OrgSz.hdf5' and 'testset_words64_OrgSz.hdf5' respectively, and save them in the 'iam' sub-folder.

-Furthermore a txt file named 'arabic_test_words.txt' is generated when running
+Additionally, a file called 'arabic_test_words.txt' will be created when running the test set.
+This file contains the words that the model will be tested on.
+Rename it to 'english_words.txt' and save it in the 'data' folder.

-The 'reading_hdf5_files.py' was used to reverse engineer the dataset structure of the source code and for debugging purposes only.
+The file 'reading_hdf5_files.py' was used to reverse-engineer the dataset structure and for debugging purposes only.
+Once all the above steps are completed, the model can be executed.

+The 'run.sh' file can be used to run it on the Euler cluster.

-The 'README_of_HiGAN+_Source_Code.md' file is the mardown README file of the source code.
+Lastly, the 'README_of_HiGAN+_Source_Code.md' file is the markdown README file for the source code.